vtex-apps/shelf/README.md

 ## ExtensionPoint

-The Shelf Component was built to support extensions with the following props:
+Shelf Component was built to support extensions with the following props:
 ```javascript
 product: {
   listPrice: Number,